sinanergin/youtube-api-nodejs/README.md

 3. Open the command line and change directory where the **`docker-compose.yml`** file.

-4. We suppose docker client is working on your system.
+4. I suppose docker client is working on your system.
 	Type this command and wait complete of download:
 	**`docker-compose up -d`**